psymar/lichess-chat-whisper-with-move-numbers/README.md

+PRIVACY POLICY: this extension doesn't collect any data from you.

 # Lichess.org chat and whisper with move numbers
 ## Send chat messages or whisper to spectators room with move numbers